rodanger/GHM-Api/Readme.md

 How to use the API
 ------------------

-1. Authentication is required for this API.
-Get your Token. ---->
+1. Authentication is required to use it, get your token first. ---->

 2. Create/POST ex. ---->

                    {
-                   BeverageName: "Perrier",
-                   Category: "Water",
-                   Price: "12.50",
-                   Stock: 9
+                     "name": "Smirnoff",
+                     "brand": "Diageo",
+                     "quantity": 7,
+                     "unit": "bottles",
+                     "category": "Vodka"
                    }